 And health coaches can be employed in their roles in several different ways.

 Many people work privately, but more and more institutions employ health coaches, including hospitals, health resorts, spas, wellness centers, large companies, and even schools.

 Personal Trainer: Helping to build a better body

 A personal trainer provides individual training regimes

-The first and foremost thing a personal trainer does for their clients is devise a training regime.
+The first and foremost thing a personal trainer does for their clients has devised a training regime.

-This is unique to each individual and takes into account important aspects such as their age, general fitness level as well as any health issues that they may have.
+This is unique to each individual and considers important aspects such as their age, general fitness level, and any health issues they may have.

-And training may be needed for many reasons but generally, their client either wants to get fitter and improve their health in that way.
+And training may be needed for many reasons, but generally, their client wants to get fitter and improve their health that way.
 Or they are undergoing rehabilitation for an injury and therefore need specific exercises to strengthen muscles or joints, for example.